 \section{SSA22-HIT catalog}

-The properties of all the observed objects in the SSA22-HIT observations are published in the machine-readable format.
-A portion is shown in Table~\ref{aptb:HITcat} for guidance regarding its form and content.
-This catalog is called ``the SSA22-HIT catalog” and also available via our website (\url{https://www.icrr.u-tokyo.ac.jp/~mawatari/HIT/PDR/}).
+The properties of all of the observed objects in the SSA22-HIT observations are published in Table~\ref{aptb:HITcat} machine-readable format.
+A portion is shown here for guidance regarding its form and content.
+This catalog is called ``the SSA22-HIT catalog'' and also available via our website (see footnote 9).

-In the SSA22-HIT catalog, the names (column~\#1) are given by a combination of the mask ID (the first two digits; see Section~\ref{sec:target_selection}) and the slit ID (the following three digits).
-The R.A. (column~\#3) and Dec. (column~\#4) coordinates are measured under our astrometric calibration (Section~\ref{sec:imaging_data}).
-TheSSA22-HIT catalog also contains the observed magnitudes (column~\#5; Section~\ref{sec:imaging_data}) in specific bands (column~\#6).
+In the SSA22-HIT catalog, the position-based names (column~1) are constructed using the selected IAU prefix ``SSA22HIT'' plus JHHMMSS.S+DDMMSS.
+The ID\_HIT identifiers (column~2) are combinations of the mask ID (the first two digits; see Section~\ref{sec:target_selection}) and the slit ID (the following three digits).
+The R.A. (column~3) and decl. (column~4) coordinates are measured under our astrometric calibration (Section~\ref{sec:imaging_data}).
+The SSA22-HIT catalog also contains the observed magnitudes (column~5; Section~\ref{sec:imaging_data}) in specific bands (column~6).

-Column~\#7 represents the target category described in section ~\ref{sec:target_selection}.
+Column~7 represents the target category described in section~\ref{sec:target_selection}.
 The T2/T3 category objects are divided into those with and without previous spectroscopic redshift measurements, which are referred to as T2prevz/T3prevz and T2/T3 in the SSA22-HIT catalog.